xizon/poemkit/README.md

 Change the root directory of the website so that it can be used when you upload the project to another directory.
 Modify the key `rootDirectory` of the `uix-kit-react/src/config/websiteConfig.js`.

 If the file is in the root directory, you can leave it empty.
-If in another directory, you can write: "/blog".
+If in another directory, you can write: "/blog". (but no trailing slash)

 ```json